 Visit Corolla Wild Horse Fund if you are interested in learning more about the preservation and management of the protected herd.
 You’ll find their volunteers out on the beach, answering questions from beachgoers and ensuring the safety of the wild horses.

 Now… you can go see the wild horses without a private tour, if you can make it out on to the beach.
 Vehicles are allowed to drive on the North Beach Access Road (a permit may be required for beach parking, check with local authorities).
-But be aware- only four-wheel drive vehicles are allowed, and we still saw a few that were stuck in the sand.
+But be aware- only four-wheel drive vehicles are allowed, and we still saw a few of those that were stuck in the sand.

 Wild Horse Tour